 Change in the lighting systems of some plants, adopting energy-efficient measures, such as the use of LED bulbs.

-Installation of new-generation electricity and steam meters that allow better monitoring of consumption and emissions.
+Installation of new-generation electricity and steam meters that allow better monitoring of consumption promote sustainable industrialisation and foster innovation and emissions.
+Build resilient infrastructures,